Dakaraia6799/github-tutorial/README.md

 #### Git push:
 Doing this command will upload any commits you have recently uploaded to the local repository to the remote.
 #### Error handling:
-A error most students do is forget to initialize git inside of the workspace instead of the direcotry they created a way to fix this is uninitializing git by doing the command rm -rf .git then cd into the direcotry you want then initialize git
+A error most students do is forget to initialize git inside of the workspace instead of the direcotry they created. a way to fix this is uninitializing git by doing the command rm -rf .git then cd into the direcotry you want then initialize git